rudinast/newtech/README.md

 - **Lab 2**: Run `python main.py` to process CSV data.
 - **Lab 3**: Run `python main_window.py` to launch the GUI application.
 - **Lab 4**: Run `python main.py` to analyze exchange rates, generate statistics, and visualize data.
+- **Lab 5**: Execute `pytest` for unit tests, and use .bat scripts or Docker for deployment.

 ## Conclusion

-These projects showcase Python's capabilities in data collection, processing, analysis, visualization, and GUI integration, providing a complete pipeline from raw exchange rate data to actionable insights and interactive tools.
+These projects showcase Python's capabilities in data collection, processing, analysis, visualization, GUI integration, testing, and deployment providing a complete pipeline from raw exchange rate data to actionable insights and interactive tools.